AyadLab/scFOCAL/README.md

 library(EnhancedVolcano)
 library(DT)
 ```
-Some of these dependencies will need to be installed via Bioconductor...
+Some of these dependencies will need to be installed via Bioconductor.

 Installation of BiocManager: